cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 inferred from the value of the symbol.
 If no type and no value are provided, the type will be `unknown`.

-If you only want to provide the type of the identifier, without associating it with a value, you can use the following syntax:
+**To provide the type of the identifier, without associating it with a value**, use the following syntax:

 ```js
 ce.declare("n", "integer");
 ```

-As a shorthand, you can also declare a symbol by assigning it a value using `ce.assign()`:
+As a shorthand, a symbol can be declated by assigning it a value using `ce.assign()`:

 ```js
 ce.assign("m", 42);